mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/README.md

 The following applications settings are created upon deployment and are automatically linked to the resources deployed with the azuredeploy.json template.

-+ **Project** - this tells the Continuous Integration system which folder to sync the Function App to.
+- **Project** - this tells the Continuous Integration system which folder to sync the Function App to.
 You can modify this at any time to point to a different folder in the main solution repo to try other sample Functions.
-+ **AMSAccount** - your Media Services Account name.
+- **AMSAADTenantDomain** - your Media Services Account Azure AD Tenant Domain.
-+ **AMSKey** - your Media Services key.
+- **AMSRESTAPIEndpoint** - your Media Services Account REST API endpoint.
+- **AMSClientId** - your Service Principal Client Id.
+- **AMSClientSecret** - your Service Principal Client Secret.
-+ **MediaServicesStorageAccountName** - the storage account name tied to your Media Services account.
+- **MediaServicesStorageAccountName** - the storage account name tied to your Media Services account.
-+ **MediaServicesStorageAccountKey** - the storage account key tied to your Media Services account.
+- **MediaServicesStorageAccountKey** - the storage account key tied to your Media Services account.
-+ **StorageConnection** -  the functions.json file contains a "StorageConnection" property which must be set to an App Setting value that contains a connection string for your input storage account.
+- **StorageConnection** -  the functions.json file contains a "StorageConnection" property which must be set to an App Setting value that contains a connection string for your input storage account.
 Otherwise, you may end up with an error message at startup.
   Make sure to add a new AppSetting to your Functions project with the storage account name and connection string, and update the functions.json file if you see this error:
-+ **SigningKey** - the 64-byte Base64 encoded signing key to use to protect and secure your WebHooks callbacks from Azure Media Services.
+- **SigningKey** - the 64-byte Base64 encoded signing key to use to protect and secure your WebHooks callbacks from Azure Media Services.
     This key is for sample purposes only and you should replace this key with your own.

     Example value: `wOlDEUJ4/VN1No8HxVxpsRvej0DZrO5DXvImGLjFhfctPGFiMkUA0Cj8HSfJW7lePX9XsfHAMhw30p0yYqG+1A==`
 * **WebHookEndpoint** - the Webhook URL endpoint for the deployed Notification_Webhook_Function in this project to be used by Azure Media Services to callback to your Function from the Encoding job Functions.

   ### Connection Strings: